-The ring $\Bcris$ will be of primary interest to us, as it is rich enough not only to capture but also to classify representations arising from formal groups.
-Let $\MF_L(\varphi)$ denote the category of finite-dimensional $L_0$-vector spaces equipped with a bijective $\sigma$-semilinear Frobenius endomorphism $\varphi$, whose scalar extension to $L$ is an object of $\FIL_L$.
+The ring $\Bcris$ will be of primary interest here, as it is rich enough not only to capture but also to classify representations arising from formal groups.
+Let $\MF_L(\varphi)$ be the category of finite-dimensional $L_0$-vector spaces with a bijective $\sigma$-semilinear Frobenius endomorphism $\varphi$ and whose scalar extension to $L$ is an object of $\FIL_L$.
 Morphisms in this category are $L_0$-linear maps commuting with $\varphi$ and preserving the filtration after scalar extension.
 Fontaine defined a contravariant functor